Fallout 76 weapons: where to find the bow in Wastelanders

 Obtaining mod recipes in Fallout 76

-The simplest way to grab modification recipes is to scrap weapons.
+The simplest way to grab modification recipes in Fallout 76 is to scrap weapons.
 You'll get a random recipe for a mod that you can then craft and attach to your weapon of choice.

 These mods can do anything from putting a new sight onto a gun, to turning a machete's blade into a serrated blade to add a bleed effect per hit.
 It's worth gathering some extra gear whenever you see a workbench nearby, just so you can nab those recipes.